 Overwater Navigation

-The 22-mile crossing requires preparation.
-Fly at 3,500+ feet to maintain gliding distance to shore if the engine quits.
+The 22-mile crossing requires genuine preparation.
+Fly at 3,500 feet or higher to maintain gliding distance to shore if the engine quits.
 Wear life preservers.
 Carry a raft for night or IFR operations.
-Brief passengers on ditching procedures.
-These aren’t formalities; they’re genuine safety measures for genuine risks.
+Brief your passengers on ditching procedures before departure.
+These aren’t formalities — they’re safety measures for real risks over open water where help is not close.

-Typical routes depart Long Beach, Torrance, John Wayne, or other coastal airports.
+Typical routes depart from Long Beach, Torrance, John Wayne, or other coastal airports.
 GPS makes navigation straightforward, but carry paper charts as backup.
-Monitor 121.5 and check weather at both ends since conditions differ between mainland and island.
+Monitor 121.5 and check weather at both ends since conditions differ significantly between mainland and island locations.

 Weather Considerations

 Marine layer fog blankets the island frequently from May through July.
-It typically burns off by noon but can persist.
-No weather reporting exists at Catalina, so pilots must assess conditions visually or obtain pilot reports.
-Mainland weather doesn’t predict island conditions reliably.
-Always have an alternate plan with fuel to return.
+It typically burns off by noon but can persist longer.
+No weather reporting exists at Catalina, so pilots must assess conditions visually or obtain pilot reports from others who have flown recently.
+Mainland weather does not reliably predict island conditions.
+Always plan with enough fuel to return, because you may need to.

 Landing Technique

 Approach Runway 22 from the east.
 The upslope runway aids deceleration significantly, shortening landing roll to 1,000-1,500 feet for most aircraft.
-Maintain approach speed to avoid sinking short.
-The 100-foot width feels narrow compared to mainland airports.
+Maintain approach speed to avoid sinking short of the threshold.
+The 100-foot width feels narrower than mainland airports.
 The displaced threshold protects departing aircraft, so land beyond it.

 Departure Procedures

-Departures use Runway 04 following the downslope.
-Backtaxi to the Runway 22 end for maximum distance.
-The downhill slope provides excellent acceleration.
-Most aircraft are airborne in 1,000-1,500 feet.
-After liftoff, turn right to parallel the island’s spine, avoiding Avalon.
+Departures use Runway 04, taking advantage of the downhill slope.
+Backtaxi to the Runway 22 end for maximum available runway.
+The downhill slope provides excellent acceleration — most aircraft are airborne in 1,000-1,500 feet.
+After liftoff, turn right to parallel the island’s spine, keeping clear of Avalon.

 On-Island Activities

 The DC-3 Grill restaurant operates at the airport, serving meals inside a vintage DC-3 fuselage.
-It’s the main reason many pilots visit.
+It’s the main reason many pilots make the trip.
 Shuttle buses transport visitors to Avalon ($35 round trip) or Two Harbors.
-Most pilots spend 2-4 hours exploring before returning to the mainland.
-Overnight camping is possible with permits.
+Most pilots spend two to four hours exploring before returning to the mainland.
+Overnight camping is possible with advance permits from the Catalina Island Conservancy.

 Fees and Regulations

 Landing fees are $35 for singles, $70 for twins.
-Pay at the airport office.
-Noise abatement is critical since the airport faces periodic closure threats.
-Follow all published procedures to maintain community relations.
-The island’s unique environment and challenging flying make Catalina a bucket-list destination for Southern California pilots.
-Treat it respectfully.
+Pay at the airport office before you leave.
+Noise abatement compliance is critical — the airport faces periodic closure threats from community pressure, and every pilot’s behavior affects everyone else’s future access.
+Follow all published procedures.
+The island’s unique environment and genuinely challenging flying make Catalina a bucket-list destination for Southern California pilots.
+Treat it accordingly.

 Leave a Reply